lhmet-forks/r-eda-gapminder/_episodes/01-objects_functions_vectors.md

 {: .challenge}

-## Functions and their arguments
+## Functions and Their Arguments

-Functions perform specific operations or tasks in R. A **function** usually gets one or more inputs called **arguments**.
-Functions often (but not always) return a **value**.
+Functions perform specific operations or tasks in R. A **function** usually gets one or more inputs called **arguments** and returns a **value**.
 A typical example would be the function `sqrt()`.
 The input (the argument) must be a number, and the return value (the output) is the square root of that number.
 Executing a function ('running it') is refered to as *calling* the function.
 An example of a function call is:

 ~~~